Our weight loss program

 Yes, if you are new to our area and have previously had bariatric surgery, you can join our program and benefit from our long-term follow-up care.
 Some restrictions do apply, so please contact us to discuss your situation.

-Preoperative weight loss or medical optimization may be required in order for us to safely perform your surgery.
+Presurgical weight loss or medical optimization may be required in order for us to safely perform your surgery.
 We generally do not operate if you weigh over 400 pounds.
 If you find yourself in this situation, we will work to help you achieve enough preoperative weight loss to have surgery.
-If we cannot safely perform your surgery and refer you to a larger hospital, we will still provide all of your preoperative and postoperative care.
+If we cannot safely perform your surgery and refer you to a larger hospital, we will still provide all of your presurgical and postsurgical care.

 If you have previously undergone surgery, and either experienced poor weight loss or postoperative weight gain, there are options available to help get you back on track.
 These may include behavioral treatment and education, weight loss medications or possibly additional surgery.